carrera328/profile_permissionset_utility/README.md

 # Profile-Permissionset-Utility
-Profile Utility is a Node.JS CLI tool that manipulates profiles and permissionsets programatically based on CSV input.
+Profile-Permissionset-Utility is a Node.JS CLI tool that manipulates profiles and permissionsets programatically based on CSV input.
 Profiles/permissionsets loaded into the tool are converted to JSON, manipulated in JavaScript then converted back to XML.

 ## Dependencies
 * Node v15.2.0 or greater